MicrosoftDocs/visualstudio-docs/docs/profiling/analyze-cpu-usage-in-a-windows-universal-app.md

 # Analyze CPU Usage in a Windows Universal App
 ![Applies to Windows and Windows Phone](../debugger/media/windows_and_phone_content.png "windows_and_phone_content")

  When you need to investigate performance issues in your app, a good place to start is understanding how it uses the CPU.
 The **CPU Usage** tool shows you where the CPU is spending time executing code.
-To focus on specific scenarios, CPU Usage can be run with the [XAML UI Responsiveness](../Topic/Analyze%20UI%20responsiveness%20in%20Store%20apps%20\(XAML\).md) tool, the [Energy Consumption](../profiling/analyze-energy-use-in-store-apps.md) tool, or both tools in a single diagnostic session.
+To focus on specific scenarios, CPU Usage can be run with the [Application Timeline](../profiling/application-timeline.md) tool, the [Energy Consumption](../profiling/analyze-energy-use-in-store-apps.md) tool, or both tools in a single diagnostic session.

 > [!NOTE]
 >  The **CPU Usage** tool cannot be used with Windows Phone Silverlight 8.1 apps.